-Holly Park Primary School - Year One Information What To Expect In Year Five
+Holly Park Primary School - Year One Information What To Expect In Year Six

-Welcome To Year Five!
+Welcome To Year Six!

-The move from Year Four to Year Five is not a big one and many of the things that parents and children have become used to last year, remain the same in Year Five.
+The move from Year Five to Year Six is not a big one in terms of the fact that many of the things that parents and children have become used to during KS2, remain the same in Year Six.
+However this is the final year at Holly Park and there are some major events such as national tests, choosing a secondary school, a big end of year show and a week residential trip.
+It is a very busy and exciting year.
 As well as the class teachers, there is a teaching assistant who will work in both classes at various times across the year.